-Yarmouth Consolidated High School picks up over 2200 lbs of illegally-dumped waste!Back To News
+Yarmouth Consolidated High School picks up over 2200 lbs of illegally-dumped waste!Back to stories

 Yarmouth Consolidated High School’s green initiatives are in the hands of a very dedicated O2 teacher, Tarah Thompson-Schwan, and her students.
 They started their year off with an environmental clean-up that netted over 2200 lbs of illegally-dumped waste!
 They then toured the entire Waste Check facility to get a better idea of how waste is sorted and recycled.
 Environmental issues are heavily discussed throughout the year with this group.